2005–06 Montenegrin First League: First half of season

+Second half of season

 Relegation play-offs

 The 8th placed team were played against the 2nd placed team of the Montenegrin Republic League in two-legged relegation play-offs after the end of the season.

 First leg

 Second leg

 Mladost gained promotion to 2006–07 Montenegrin First League, while Zora relegated to 2006–07 Montenegrin Second League.

+Aftermath

+Following the 2006 Montenegrin independence referendum, Montengro declared independence so Serbia and Montenegro became two separate countries.
+As a result, the Montenegrin First League became the top tier of football in Montenegro from the 2006–07 season rather than a feeder league within the pyramid of football in Serbia and Montenegro.
+The top seven teams in the First League were joined by the three teams fom Montenegro which were playing in the 2005–06 Serbia and Montenegro SuperLiga (Budućnost Podgorica, Jedinstvo and Zeta), the winners of the Montenegrin Second League (Berane) and the play-off winners (Mladost) for the new season.